One Simple Change That Restored My Relationship With God

 I hope my story encourages you to implement your own 'morning rhythm'.
 To leverage the power of structure to do the things you most want to do.

-If you'd like to be reminded of these truths, you can download 25 free Bible wallpapers for your phone, desktop or tablet.
+If you'd like to be reminded of these truths, you can download a massive collection of free Christian wallpapers for your phone we released.